ldelossa/ldelossa-blog/src/routes/blog/_posts/home-network-pt2.md

 However, it uses a modern configuration syntax, provides path routing and redirecting, has a pretty good UI, and comprehendable documentation.

-Traefik being written in Go is an added benefit as playing with Go project help me design my own in the long run.
+Traefik being written in Go is an added benefit as playing with Go projects help me design my own in the long run.

 ### Configuration